Open-Cascade-SAS/OCCT/dox/dev_guides/building/msvc.md

 Alternatively, you can launch **genconf**, a GUI tool allowing to configure build options interactively.
 That tool will analyze your environment and propose you to choose available options:

-* Version of Visual Studio to be used (from the list of installed ones, detected by presence of environment variables like *VS100COMNTOOLS*)
+* Version of Visual Studio to be used (from the list of installed ones, detected by presence of environment variables like *VS100COMNTOOLS*).
 * Method to populate folder *inc* (short-cuts by default).
 * Location of third-party libraries (usually downloaded from OCCT web site, see above).
-* Path to common directory where third-party libraries are located (optional)
+* Path to common directory where third-party libraries are located (optional).
 * Paths to headers and binaries of the third-party libraries (found automatically basing on previous options; click button "Reset" to update).
+* Generation of PDB files within Release build ("Release with Debug info", false by default).

 @figure{/dev_guides/building/3rdparty/images/genconf_windows.png}